 Brautaset holds an MBA degree from the Norwegian School of Economics in Bergen.
 She is independent of Yara’s board and executive management.

-Ottar Ertzeid has since 2003 been Group Executive Vice President DNB Markets.
-He has previously held various positions within the FX/Treasury area at DNB.
+Ottar Ertzeid has since 2019 been Group Chief Financial Officer at DNB.
+From 2003 to 2019 he was Group Executive Vice President DNB Markets, and he has previously held various positions within the FX/Treasury area at DNB.
 Ertzeid has previously been CFO of DNB Boligkreditt and head of finance at Realkreditt.